Saving an Iconic Species

 To address the threat, data on why, when, and how anteaters interact with roadways is urgently needed.
 Whitley-Award winning scientist Dr. Arnaud Desbiez and his team of field researchers have therefore initiated a four-year effort — the Anteaters and Highways project — to assess the impact of roads on Giant anteater populations in the Brazilian Cerrado.
 Research results will provide insight into anteater movement patterns, inform road management strategies in Brazil, and help save an iconic New World species.

 A multi-year grant from Fondation Segré covers most of Anteaters & Highways’ core expenses.
-In addition, the project receives fundraising, financial management and logistical assistance from ZCOG, which allows the research team to spend more time in the field and less time on administration.
+In addition, the project collaborates and receives support from other key institutions.
 See more of our supporters and see how you can join them.

 A PROVEN TEAM